camunda-community-hub/bpmn-driven-testing/maven-plugin/README.md

 ## Testing
 Beside unit tests, a set of integration tests exist under [src/test/it](src/test/it).
-These tests verify the integration of the Maven plugin.
+These tests verify that the Maven plugin works correctly when executed within a Maven build.
 The integration tests are implemented using the [Robot Framework](https://robotframework.org/).

 To execute unit and integration tests, run: